Chart Color Schemes

 Singleton Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 13.7% compared to NSW's average of 32.2%.
-Bachelor degrees are the most common at 10.6%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.3%).
-Vocational credentials are held by 47.7% of residents aged 15+, with advanced diplomas at 9.7% and certificates at 38.0%.
-Educational participation is high, with 30.6% currently enrolled in formal education: 12.4% in primary, 9.2% in secondary, and 2.4% in tertiary education.
+The area's university qualification rate is 13.7%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are most common at 10.6%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 47.7% of residents aged 15+ holding such qualifications - advanced diplomas at 9.7% and certificates at 38.0%.
+Educational participation is high, with 30.6% of residents currently enrolled in formal education: 12.4% in primary, 9.2% in secondary, and 2.4% in tertiary education.

-Singleton Surrounds has four schools with a combined enrollment of 115 students, all focusing on primary education.
-Secondary options are available in surrounding areas.
-Local school capacity is limited at 2.1 places per 100 residents compared to the regional average of 13.0, leading many families to travel for schooling.
+Singleton Surrounds has four schools with a combined enrollment of 115 students, all focusing on primary education; secondary options are available nearby.
+Local school capacity is limited (2.1 places per 100 residents vs the regional average of 13.0), leading many families to travel for schooling.

 Frequently Asked Questions - Education